 Emphasis is placed on the Social, Moral, Spiritual, Cultural and Physical development of the pupils - more details of this can be found on the website.
-We use value based learning, a rolling programme of focused values, which are introduced in assemblies at the start of each term and then further promoted across the school.
+We use value-based learning, a rolling programme of focused values, which are introduced in assemblies at the start of each term and then further promoted across the school.

 We take bullying very seriously and have anti-bullying ambassadors representing each class from Year 1-Year 6.
 Social skills and communication are taught routinely to enable our pupils to understand how to behave in certain situations.

-We are currently training a TA to become an Emotional Support Literacy Assistant (ELSA).
-We have a Play Therapist who provides emotional and social skills support to children.
+We have a trained Emotional Support Literacy Assistant (ELSA) and Play Therapist who provide emotional and social skills support to children.
 They work closely with class teachers and the SENDCo and have regular supervision with an Educational Psychologist.

-Our school nurse is contacted should we have concerns regarding a child's health and well-being along with other agencies as appropriate e.g. CAMHS.
+Our school nurse is contacted should we have concerns regarding a child's health and well-being along with other agencies as appropriate e.g., CAMHS.